untitaker/blog/content/articles/mypy-and-python2.rst

 Python 2 and 3 as well as stub files do, but can't get out of sync with the implementation::

-    # The following does not typecheck:
-    # error: Type signature has too few arguments

     from typing import Iterable

     def stringify_list(xs, random_new_parameter):
         # type: (Iterable[int]) -> Iterable[str]
         return [str(x) for x in xs]

+This time mypy rejects the code with ``error: Type signature has too few arguments``.

 .. _`type hint comments`: https://mypy.readthedocs.io/en/latest/python2.html